-- 3. CRITICAL ACCOUNTING ESTIMATES, ASSUMPTIONS AND JUDGEMENTS (CONTINUED) - 3.2 Critical judgements in applying the entity's accounting policies (Continued) - (b) Going concern (Continued) - 2.
-The remaining loan facility subject to refinancing is secured on an investment property that has the ability to generate steady recurring cash flows to finance loan interest payments.
-The Group met its monthly interest payments on a timely basis without delays in 2021.
-There is significant headroom noted on the property and the Group's ability to cover interest payments.
-The Group has also historically been able to refinance the loan facility since the first drawdown in 2013. - 3.
-There has been strong evidence of support from the Group's lenders, as evidenced by the Group's continued ability to obtain waivers from the financial institutions for compliance with certain loan covenants in 2021 (Note 40), and the ability to continually rollover its revolving credit facilities amounting to \$163,773,000 as at 31 December 2021.
-Notwithstanding that waivers for certain loan covenants were obtained in 2021, the Group complied with all financial covenants and rolled over all revolving credit facilities as at the date of these financial statements. - (ii) The Group has undrawn credit facilities for group funding requirements of \$70,700,000 as at 31 December 2021 and may further leverage on unencumbered investment properties and hotel properties with a carrying amount of \$417,193,000 as at 31 December 2021 for new credit facilities. - (iii) The Company and the Group have net assets of \$344,684,000 and \$853,894,000 respectively as at 31 December 2021.
-The Group also generated net profits of \$12,111,000 and net cash from operating activities of \$23,531,000 for the financial year ended 31 December 2021. - (iv) Management has and will continue to implement other measures to conserve the cash resources of the Group to sustain its business operations and ongoing projects to ensure the viability of the Group until the COVID-19 situation improves.
+- 3. Critical accounting estimates, assumptions and judgements (Continued) - 3.2 Critical judgements in applying the entity's accounting policies (Continued) - (c) Going concern (Continued) - (iv) The Group has undrawn credit facilities for group funding requirements of \$170,180,000 as at 31 December 2022 and may further leverage on unencumbered investment properties and hotel properties with a carrying amount of \$399,166,000 as at 31 December 2022 for new credit facilities. - (v) Management has and will continue to implement other measures to conserve the cash resources of the Group to sustain its business operations and ongoing projects to ensure the viability of the Group.
 Based on the Group's cash balance as at the date of these financial statements and cash flow forecasts for the next 12 months, the Group is expected to have sufficient cash flows to meet its financial obligations (including interest payments) as and when they fall due.

-Having reviewed the Group's likelihood of refinancing of the existing loan facilities, most recent projections and the measures by the Group to conserve cash resources, the Group is expected to have sufficient cash flows to continue its operations and meet its financial obligations as and when they fall due.
+Management reviewed the most recent projections and having considered the Group's operating performance, renewal of the existing loan facilities, and measures by the Group to conserve cash resources, together with continued support from the financial institutions, management concluded that the Group is expected to have sufficient cash flows to continue its operations and meet its financial obligations as and when they fall due.

-4. REVENUE
+4. Revenue

-2021 2020
+2022 2021

 The Group \$'000 \$'000

 Revenue from contracts with customers:

-Hotel operations 71,323 52,280
+Hotel operations 150,172 71,323

-Waste disposal and contract cleaning services 41,877 46,655
+Waste disposal and contract cleaning services 39,012 41,877

-Car parking fees and service charge 2,402 2,347
+Car parking fees and service charge 2,459 2,402

-Food and beverage operations 1,523 1,834
+Food and beverage operations 188 1,523

-117,125 103,116
+191,831 117,125

 Other revenue:

-Rental income 17,261 17,441
+Rental income 17,165 17,261

-Dividend income 28 31
+Dividend income 28 28

-17,289 17,472
+17,193 17,289

-134,414 120,588
+209,024 134,414

-Timing of revenue recognition for revenue from contracts with customers
+Timing of revenue recognition for revenue from contracts

+with customers

-At a point in time 40,128 27,724
+At a point in time 70,352 40,128

-Over time 76,997 75,392
+Over time 121,479 76,997

-117,125 103,116
+191,831 117,125